'A Very Stable Genius': Trump Responds To Renewed Criticism Of His Mental State

 But some on the right say Trump's tweets do not indicate he is mentally unstable.

 "I think the president of the United States has shown he's very very capable, very very talented," conservative commentator Ed Martin tells Weekend Edition.
-"He's a smart guy, and he's in his right mind, and he's doing a great job from where I sit for the country."
+"He's a smart guy and he's in his right mind and he's doing a great job from where I sit for the country."

-But some mental health professionals disagree.
+Although professional organizations disagree with the practice, some mental health professionals have publicly questioned Trump's mental state.
 Reports this week also revealed that a group of lawmakers from both sides of the aisle were briefed by Yale psychiatrist Dr. Bandy X. Lee about the president's fitness for office.
 Lee warned members of Congress in December that Trump "is unraveling" and "losing his grip on reality."

 "We feel that the rush of tweeting is an indication of his falling apart under stress," Lee told Politico.
 "Trump is going to get worse and will become uncontainable with the pressures of the presidency."

 Lee is the editor of The Dangerous Case of Donald Trump, written by 27 psychiatrists, psychologists and other mental health professionals, which offers analysis of Trump's psychological state.
-The book, and other armchair diagnoses of the president, has faced criticism due to policies by the American Psychological Association and the American Psychiatric Association that say it is unethical to psychoanalyze public figures from afar.
+The book, and other armchair diagnoses of the president, has faced criticism because of policies by the American Psychological Association and the American Psychiatric Association that say it is unethical to psychoanalyze public figures from afar.

 "Many of our greatest politicians have had psychiatric vulnerabilities," including Bill Clinton, Richard Nixon and Abraham Lincoln, says Ken Duckworth, a psychiatrist and medical director for the National Alliance on Mental Illness.
 He told NPR in December that these traits didn't necessarily make them incompetent or unfit for office.